deephaven/deephaven-core/demo/web/src/main/notebooks/01 Tables, Updates, and the Engine.md

 \
 \
 \
 USDT is a cryptocurrency pinned to the dollar.
-Pretend you wnat to consider them one in the same.\
+Pretend you want to consider USD and USDT one in the same.\
 Below is one way to use a replace() method to swap one for the other.\
-To learn more about updateView (or other selection or projection alternatives, refer to [the docs](https://deephaven.io/core/docs/conceptual/choose-select-view-update/).
+To learn more about updateView (or other selection or projection alternatives), refer to [the docs](https://deephaven.io/core/docs/conceptual/choose-select-view-update/).

 ```python
 trades_stream_cleaner = trades_stream.updateView("Instrument = Instrument.replace(`USDT`, `USD`)")